Why the CAT NDC ratings don't include LULUCF

 The Climate Action Tracker (CAT) is an independent science-based assessment, which tracks Government emission commitments and actions.
-In preparation for the adoption of the Paris Agreement in December, the CAT analysed governments’ (Intended) Nationally Determined Contributions ((I)NDCs) and assessed whether they are consistent with a fair share effort to holding warming to below 2°C.
+The CAT analysed governments’ Nationally Determined Contributions (NDCs) and assessed whether they are consistent with a fair share effort to holding warming to below 2 and 1.5°C.

 - The importance of the need to decrease CO2 and other GHG emissions from fossil fuel combustion, industry, agriculture and waste sources in order to meet the 1.5° and 2°C limits.

 - Large data uncertainty around LULUCF emissions data.

 - The need to compare “like with like” between NDCs, and to disentangle diverse approaches to LULUCF accounting in order to understand trends in decarbonisation.

 - The need to increase transparency about the adequacy of targets

 - Methodological constraints with fair share literature predominantly based on GHG emissions excluding LULUCF and with very different drivers and dynamics between fossil fuel and industrial GHG emissions and LULUCF.

 In order to meet the 2 and 1.5°C limits the world’s energy system needs to decarbonise

 Results from the IPCC’s most recent Fifth Assessment Report (AR5) show that long-term transformation of the global economy needed to achieve 1.5 or 2°C requires emission cuts in the energy sector for 2025, or 2030, and these cannot be replaced by reductions in emissions from the land-use sector.
 Limiting warming below 2°C and 1.5°C requires deep and long-lasting changes in energy and industrial greenhouse gas emissions.